Online Learning for Obstacle Avoidance: Experiments

 \subsection{Simulation Experiments}

-\paragraph{Experiment overview.} In the simulated environment, a racing vehicle (using double integrator dynamics) observes all obstacles within a fixed sensor range (Fig.~\ref{fig:centerline}).
+\paragraph{Centerline Experiment overview.} In the simulated environment, a racing vehicle (using double integrator dynamics) observes all obstacles within a fixed sensor range (Fig.~\ref{fig:centerline}).
 The nominal dynamics are perturbed by disturbances with varying levels of structure (described further below).
 A ``centerline'' environment shown in Fig.~\ref{fig:centerline} is utilized to demonstrate key safety and adaptivity criteria.
 The nominal trajectory is fixed to be a straight path through obstacles, requiring the obstacle avoidance behavior to emerge via the online adaptation of Alg.~\ref{Alg:FPL-OA}.
 For speed, the implementation of the environment and algorithm is set up in JAX~\citep{jax2018github}, using Deluca~\citep{gradu2020_deluca} as a framework for the control-theoretic simulation environment.
-All individual simulations take 1-2 minutes to run on a single CPU.
+Each simulation takes 1-2 minutes to run on a single CPU with $H=10$, $T \approx 1000$.

-\paragraph{Comparison with baselines.} We utilize a HJ reachability planner~\citep{StanfordASL} to generate robust trajectories, as well as a kinodynamic RRT$^*$ implementation~\citep{PathPlanning} to generate ``optimistic'' plans.
-We intend to demonstrate two key behaviors: our algorithm (1) performs (nearly) as effectively with respect to standard LQR costs in states and inputs as RRT$^*$ when disturbances are ``benign,'' and (2) performs (nearly) as well as HJ methods when disturbances are adversarial.
+\paragraph{Comparison with baselines.} We utilize a HJ reachability planner~\citep{StanfordASL} to generate robust trajectories, as well as a kinodynamic RRT$^*$ implementation~\citep{PathPlanning} to generate ``optimistic'' plans (replanned at 1 Hz, with a path-following controller applied at 5 Hz).
+We demonstrate two key behaviors: (1) better performance than HJ methods with respect to LQR costs when disturbances are ``benign;'' (2) better performance than RRT$^*$ when disturbances are adversarial.
 For each algorithm both stochastic [`Rand'] and non-stochastic (sinusoidal [`Sin'] and adversarial [`Adv']) disturbance profiles are tested, and metrics for both the safety (number of collisions) and performance (LQR state and input costs) are collected for runs spanning 50 centerline obstacles.
 Results are presented for each algorithm and disturbance profile in Table~\ref{table:Exp}.
 For space considerations, figures illustrating trajectories of simulated runs referenced below are deferred to Supp.~\ref{AppD:Simulations}.